 - 7.1.
-A fire risk assessment is undertaken by a suitably qualified and experienced H&S practitioner at each site, normally the Site Manager, Head Caretaker or other suitably qualified professional.
-This is reviewed at least every two years or after any major refurbishment works.
-This risk assessment is made available to all staff, students, visitors and other stakeholders on request. - 7.2.
-An Emergency Evacuation Plan is in place and includes (but is not limited to): - How people will be warned if there is a fire; - what staff, students and visitors should do if they discover a fire: - how the evacuation should be carried out: - where people should assemble after they have left the premises; - specific responsibilities any staff are assigned during an evacuation; - how the fire and rescue services will be called
+A Fire Risk Assessment (FRA) is undertaken by a suitably qualified and experienced FRA Practitioner at each site, normally the Site Manager, Head Caretaker or other suitably qualified professional.
+This is reviewed at least every 2 years by an External Provider and every alternating 2 years by the Trust (this ensures FRAs are completed and/or reviewed every 12 months), or after any major refurbishment works.
+This Risk Assessment is made available to all staff, students, visitors and other stakeholders on request. - 7.2.
+An Fire Emergency Evacuation Plan is in place and includes (but is not limited to): - How people will be warned if there is a fire; - what staff, students and visitors should do if they discover a fire: - how the evacuation should be carried out: - where people should assemble after they have left the premises;

-- 7.3.
-The academy fire procedure can be found in the Staff Shared network area under Health & Safety. - 7.4.
-A fire drill takes place at least once a term (school academies) twice a year (all other sites).
-This is be based on the assumption that one or more of the fire escape routes is affected by fire and cannot be used.
+- specific responsibilities any staff are assigned during an evacuation; - how the fire and rescue services will be called - 7.3.
+The Academy Fire Evacuation Plan can be found in the Staff Shared network area under Health & Safety. - 7.4.
+A Fire Drill takes place at least once a term at each Academy.
+This is be based on the assumption that one or more of the Fire Escape routes is affected by Fire and cannot be used.
 A staff debriefing can point out the lessons to be learnt and the areas where improvements can be made.
-Details of fire drills are entered in the fire logbook and include (but are not limited to): - Date; - duration; - name of instructors/observers; - type of drill (e.g. full evacuation or only part of the college/school); - the results. - 7.5.
-All participants in fire drills are encouraged to report any potential improvements in evacuation arrangements observed during the evacuation. - 7.6.
-All teaching staff are fire marshals and are responsible for safe evacuation of staff, students, visitors and contractors by directing occupants out of the building, checking that their designated areas are cleared.
+Details of Fire Drills are entered in the Fire Logbook and include (but are not limited to): - Date; - duration; - name of instructors/observers; - type of drill (e.g. full evacuation or only part of the college/school); - the results. - 7.5.
+All participants in Fire Drills are encouraged to report any potential improvements in evacuation arrangements observed during the evacuation. - 7.6.
+All teaching staff are Fire Marshals and are responsible for safe evacuation of staff, students, visitors and contractors by directing occupants out of the building, checking that their designated areas are cleared.
 Fire marshals are not to remain with or confront individuals refusing to leave the building.
-They will note their name and location and report this to the fire marshal at the fire assembly point.
-Fire marshalls should aim to leave the building within a maximum of three minutes, or immediately if smoke is evident. - 7.7.
-Students will also be given some form of fire safety training so that they are aware of the actions to be taken in the event of a fire and measures to mitigate the effects of fire.
-New staff are trained in fire safety and all staff and students are made aware of any new fire risks. - 7.8.
-Special arrangements are in place for the evacuation of people with mobility needs and fire risk assessments also pay particular attention to those with disabilities. - 7.9.
-All fire safety equipment is regularly maintained by a combination of recorded visual checks by site staff and formalised inspections by specialist contractors, records kept in site managers office, as follows:
+They will note their name and location and report this to the Fire Assembly Point Coordinator/Fire Marshall at the Fire Assembly Point.
+Fire Marshalls should aim to leave the building within a maximum of three minutes, or immediately if smoke is evident. - 7.7.
+Students will also be given some form of Fire Safety Training so that they are aware of the actions to be taken in the event of a Fire and measures to mitigate the effects of Fire.
+New staff are trained in Fire Safety and all staff and students are made aware of any new Fire Risks. - 7.8.
+Special arrangements are in place for the evacuation of people with mobility needs and Fire Risk Assessments also pay particular attention to those with disabilities. - 7.9.
+All Fire Safety Equipment is regularly maintained by a combination of recorded visual checks by site staff and formalised inspections by specialist contractors, records kept in site managers on www.safesmart.co.uk. - 7.10.
+Where staff, visitors and contractor attendance records are kept these will be checked. - 7.11.
+All will remain outside the building until the Emergency Services confirm it is safe to re-enter.
+In the event of a Fire Drill, the Activity Lead can confirm it is safe to renter.